 What is Cuti Bersama in Indonesia

-As mentioned earlier, aside from the standard public holidays in Indonesia, Cuti Bersama (Hari Kejepit Nasional/ collective leave/ holiday together) is an initiative launched by the Indonesian government to promote domestic tourism and to enhance the efficiency of public servants.
+As mentioned earlier, aside from the standard public holidays in Indonesia, Cuti Bersama (Hari Kejepit Nasional/ collective leave/ holiday together) is an initiative launched by the Indonesian government to promote domestic tourism and enhance the efficiency of public servants.

 How to Work in Indonesia

-In order to be work in Indonesia, you must apply for a work visa.
+To work in Indonesia, you must apply for a work visa.
 Here are the key steps that you should take when obtaining a work visa in Indonesia:

 - Approval from the government and submission of ‘Rencana Penempatan Tenaga Kerja Asing’ (RPTKA) to the Ministry of Manpower